Levante vs Barcelona - Football Match Report - April 10, 2022

 Barcelona striker Luuk de Jong scored a header in extra time to give his side a 3–2 victory after a remarkable, end-to-end game at Levante, in which his team conceded three penalties.

-Levante took a deserved lead against Barca in the 52nd minute, when captain Jose Luis Morales scored from the spot after a foul by Danny Alves, and moments later the hosts earned a second penalty for a handball by Eric Garcia.
+Barca are the first team in LaLiga to win the match after conceding three penalties, and de Jong’s last goal took them to second place in the standings with 60 points after 30 games, registering their seventh consecutive league win.

-This time striker Roger Marty stepped in to take it and his effort was saved by Barca goalkeeper Marc-Andre ter Stegen.
-The visitors quickly paid off Levante, with Pierre-Emerick Aubameyang heading home a cross from Ousmane Dembele in the 59th minute.
+But they are still well behind leaders Real Madrid, who have 31 to 72 points after beating Getafe 2-0 at home on Saturday.
+Levante are in 19th place with 22 points.

-Teenage midfielder Pedri gave Barca the lead in 63rd place, after which he hit the bottom corner for the first time.
+Levante took a surprising but deserved lead against a lackluster Barca in the 52nd minute when captain José Luis Morales scored from the spot after a foul by Danny Alves.

 Read Full News